monsoon-load-testing/monsoon/README.md

 ### I quit `monsoon deploy` in the middle of deploying the infrastructure -- is there a way to tear down the infrastructure?

-- To remove this infrastructure (that AWS will continue to set up even if you interrupt the Monsoon cli command, visit the [AWS console](https://aws.amazon.com/console?tag=soumet-20), navigate to the CloudFormation section and you can individually delete the `monsoon` stack.
+- AWS will continue to set up your infrastructure even if you interrupt the Monsoon CLI command.
+You'll need to manually tear it down by visiting the he [AWS console](https://aws.amazon.com/console?tag=soumet-20), navigating to the CloudFormation section and deleting the `monsoon` stack.
 Note that the infrastructure deployment must be completed _before_ AWS will allow you to delete the stack.

 ### I ran `monsoon destroy` and now cannot run `monsoon teardown` -- is there a way to tear down the infrastructure?